Paja Francuski: During the Milošević years (1992–2000)

 Francuski was first elected to the Kikinda municipal assembly in the December 1992 Serbian local elections.

-In 1996, the LSV formed an alliance known as the Vojvodina Coalition (Koalicija Vojvodina, KV) with two other regional parties.
+In 1996, the LSV formed an alliance known as the Vojvodina Coalition (KV) with two other regional parties.
 This coalition won a plurality victory in Kikinda in the 1996 local elections and, in conjunction with the mostly supportive Zajedno (English: Together) coalition, controlled a majority of seats in the assembly.
 Francuski was re-elected to the assembly and, when it convened, was chosen as its president (i.e., speaker).
 At the time, this position was equivalent to that of mayor.

 Francuski was also elected for Kikinda's second division as a Vojvodina Coalition candidate in the concurrent 1996 Vojvodina provincial election and was sworn in when the assembly convened in early 1997.
-The election was won by the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and Francuski served in opposition.
+The election was won by the Socialist Party of Serbia (SPS), and Francuski served in opposition.

 The LSV left the Vojvodina Coalition in 1998.
 Over the next two years, Francuski emerged as a prominent local opponent of Slobodan Milošević's government.
 In September 1999, he attended a meeting of the Socialist International's committee on local authorities with another member of the Serbian opposition.